 We're helping make MUHC hospitals a little more welcoming and comfortable for everyone.

 I love getting to work with a great team of people who are as passionate about the MUHC as I am.
-I so enjoy organizing events and playing an active role in bringing our community and
+I so enjoy organizing events and playing an active role in bringing our community and hospital together.

 I'm a get-involved hands-on person so the Friends' approach to volunteering for the MUHC community is right in my lane.

-Having spent 20 odd years out of the rat race being a
+Having spent 20 odd years out of the rat race being a full-time mum,

 Ana Maria Plata

 In the midst of bringing up three little ones, I am happy to put my business and financial skills at the service of such

-I'm a former software developer turned stay at home mum, and
+I'm a former software developer turned stay-at-home mum, and